"The train has left the station."

 Josh kicked things off with rare honesty:

-Not because skills are irrelevant.
+Not because capabilities are irrelevant.
 Because the reality inside most organizations doesn't match the hype.

 He described a maturity curve most companies face: